yash2arma/Team-2_Crop-Recommendation-System/README.md

 ## :pushpin: **DATASET**
 * The dataset reference was taken from https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset
-* The dataset contains power consumption data across different regions around the United States recorded on an hourly basis.
+* The dataset contains various paramters such as the N, P, K values in the soil and the overall climatic conditions that support the growth of certain crops.

 ---